Peer-reviewed journals (also called "scholarly" or "academic" journals) contain original research articles within a specific subject domain.

 NOTE: Some peer-reviewed journals will include literature reviews, book reviews, and opinion essays.
 None of these present original research however!

-This table summarizes the differences between peer-reviewed journals and other periodicals, but please ask a librarian if you have further questions!
+This table summarizes the differences between peer-reviewed journals and other periodicals.

 Know the title of the journal, magazine, or newspaper you're looking for?
-Use this search form to locate these online or in print through the UNK Library.
+Use the search form below to locate these online or in print through the UNK Library.

 Example: Journal of Social Issues